William Henry Spencer

-William Henry Spencer (September 1857 – May 30, 1925) was an Afro-American educator in Columbus, Georgia, in the late 19th and early 20th century.
+William Henry Spencer (September 1857 – May 30, 1925) was an Afro-American educator in Columbus, Georgia, in the late 19th and early 20th centuries.

 Early years

 He was born September 1857 to Henry Spencer, a blacksmith, in Columbus, Muscogee County, Georgia.
 He was raised by his father along with his sisters: Mary, Dora, Hattie, Ella, Leila and Lidia; and a brother, Samuel.

 Spencer attended the Asbury Chapel, a Columbus public school designated for African-American children.

 After graduating, he applied for and received a certificate for teaching in 1875, marking the beginning of a 50 year career in education.

 Spencer began teaching in the Harris County schools.
 He soon found a position in the Columbus Public Schools.
 Spencer taught at 5th Avenue School in Columbus under Mr. Peters.

 Family life

 Spencer married Martha Love in 1879.

 They had five children: Ethel, Annie, Alma, Pearl and William Henry Jr.

 The Spencers lived on 4th Avenue in Columbus.
 Today, the Spencer House is on the National Register of Historic Places.